MicrosoftDocs/common-data-model-and-service/common-data-model/troubleshooting/log-code.md

 ms.author: supawa
 ---

-# Common Data Model Errors and Warnings
+# Guidance on SDK error and warning codes

 The following list describes the possible error and warning codes logged by the Common Data Model SDK with their description.
 These error and warning codes are defined in [CdmLogcode](../1.0om/api-reference/cdm/logcode.md) enum class.